LLMs Series - Part 6 - Transformers

 Now it may seems like the encoder and decoder are similar which is true to an extent with a slight difference.
 The decoder has an additional step called encoder-decoder attention.
 Let’s looks at all these components:

-• Consider this sentence “The cat stopped, it looked angry”, the word it refers to the word cat which we know
+- Consider this sentence “The cat stopped, it looked angry”, the word

 We have skipped a few components and steps but that’s fine since this captures the essence of transformers and what makes them so powerful.
 At every step of the way, the words have context information on the sentence itself and the source sentence which allows for very accurate translations.